Michael Schmidt (photographer)

 Michael Schmidt (6 October 1945 – 24 May 2014) was a German photographer.
-His subjects of interest were Berlin and "the weight of German identity in modern history."
+Schmidt focused on Berlin and explored the burden of German identity within modern history.

-In 1965, Schmidt began photographing the streets, buildings and people of West Berlin in a semi-documentary approach.
-He went on to make a series of "ambitious projects" there, nearly all in black and white and becoming more impressionistic, until his death in 2014.
-Each project was exhibited, then published as a book.
+Schmidt started photographing West Berlin's streets, buildings, and people in 1965, using a semi-documentary style.
+He continued creating "ambitious projects" in the city, almost entirely in black and white, with an increasingly impressionistic approach, up until his death in 2014.
+Each project was first exhibited, then published as a book.

-In 1976, he founded the Werkstatt für Photographie (Workshop for Photography) in Berlin.
+Schmidt founded the Werkstatt für Photographie (Workshop for Photography) in Berlin in 1976.

-U-nit-y was exhibited at the Museum of Modern Art in New York City in 1996, Frauen was shown at the Berlin Biennale in 2010 and Lebensmittel, a series about the global food industry, at the Venice Biennale in 2013.
-A retrospective of his work was held at Haus der Kunst in Munich in 2010.
-His book Waffenruhe (1987) was included in Parr and Badger's The Photobook: A History, Volume II.
-He died in 2014, a couple of days after winning the Prix Pictet for Lebensmittel.
+The Museum of Modern Art in New York City exhibited U-nit-y in 1996; Frauen was exhibited at the Berlin Biennale in 2010; and Lebensmittel, his series on the global food industry, was shown at the Venice Biennale in 2013.
+Haus der Kunst in Munich held a retrospective exhibition of his work in 2010.
+Parr and Badger included his book Waffenruhe (1987) in The Photobook: A History, Volume II.
+He died in 2014, just days after receiving the Prix Pictet for Lebensmittel.